alinnman/celestial-navigation/README.md

 ## Mobile app

-You can try an Android app for basic sight reductions, based on this library.
+You can try an Android app for basic sight reductions, based on this toolkit.
 Download it from
 [Google Play here](https://play.google.com/store/apps/details?id=linnman.net.celeste)